John Robert Schrieffer: Life and career

 After completing his doctoral dissertation on the theory of superconductivity, Schrieffer spent the 1957–1958 academic year as a National Science Foundation fellow at the University of Birmingham in England and at the Niels Bohr Institute in Copenhagen, where he continued research into superconductivity.
 Following a year as assistant professor at the University of Chicago, he returned to the University of Illinois in 1959 as a faculty member.
 In 1960, he went back to the Bohr Institute for a summer visit, during which he became engaged to Anne Grete Thomsen whom he married at Christmas of that year.
 Two years later, Schrieffer joined the faculty of the University of Pennsylvania in Philadelphia, and, in 1964, Schrieffer published his book on the BCS theory, Theory of Superconductivity.
 He held honorary degrees from the Technical University of Munich and the University of Geneva.
 In 1968 Schrieffer, along with Cooper, were awarded the Comstock Prize in Physics from the National Academy of Sciences.
 He was awarded the Oliver E. Buckley Condensed Matter Prize by the American Physical Society the same year.

 Schrieffer was elected to the American Academy of Arts and Sciences in 1970 and the United States National Academy of Sciences in 1971.
 In 1972, he, along with Bardeen and Cooper, won the 1972 Nobel Prize in Physics for developing the BCS theory.
 Schrieffer was elected to the American Philosophical Society in 1975.
 In 1980, Schrieffer became a professor at the University of California, Santa Barbara, and rose to chancellor professor in 1984, serving as director of the university's Kavli Institute for Theoretical Physics.
 In 1992, Florida State University appointed Schrieffer as a university eminent scholar professor and chief scientist of the National High Magnetic Field Laboratory, where he continued to pursue one of the great goals in physics: room temperature superconductivity.

 On September 24, 2004, while driving with a suspended license, Schrieffer was involved in an automobile accident that killed one person and injured seven others.

 Schrieffer was said to have fallen asleep at the wheel of his car.
 On November 6, 2005, he was sentenced to two years in prison for vehicular manslaughter.
 Schrieffer was incarcerated in Richard J. Donovan Correctional Facility at Rock Mountain near San Diego, California.

 He died in late July 2019 at a nursing facility in Florida while sleeping.
-He was 88 years old.
+He was 88 years old.He was a Christian.